 However, to make sure that everything is done correctly, you must conduct tests.

 Test the created visual hierarchy

 Fortunately, there is a quick and inexpensive way to check if users are paying attention to your landing page’s main elements.

 As the name implies, this test includes a page demonstration for five seconds, followed by a survey of the test takers which landing page elements they remembered.

-The Usability Hub cloud service makes it easy to run five-second tests.
+The Usability of Hub cloud service makes it easy to run five-second tests.

 6. Monitoring, iteration, and testing

 No designer will convince you on the first try.
-There is always room for improvement, so post-launch testing is a necessary step in the life of every new page.
+There is always room for improvement, so post-launch testing is a necessary step in every new page’s life.